IFRS 9 ECL Calculator

 Optional: probability-weighted scenarios, movement schedule, specific assessment, and entity details.

-IFRS 9 ECL Audit Working Paper Template — free PDF
+IFRS 9 ECL Audit Cheat Sheet: free PDF

-IFRS 9 Expected Credit Losses for Government
+IFRS 9 expected credit losses for Government

 Government and public sector entities face unique IFRS 9 ECL challenges that differ fundamentally from private sector entities.
 While many public sector entities apply IPSAS 41 Financial Instruments (the public sector equivalent of IFRS 9) rather than IFRS 9 directly, the ECL methodology is substantially aligned, and the simplified approach provision matrix works identically under both frameworks.
 The primary challenge is the diversity of receivable types: tax receivables follow unique assessment methods based on taxpayer compliance data, intergovernmental receivables between government entities carry near-zero credit risk, citizen service fee receivables (water, waste, permits) have moderate default rates, and fines/penalties receivables have the highest non-collection risk because the debtors may lack the willingness or capacity to pay.
 This calculator helps government auditors develop independent ECL estimates for the non-tax receivable components using the provision matrix approach.

-Receivable Characteristics — Government
+Receivable characteristics: Government

 Tax receivables are the largest and most complex category for government entities.
 They require specialised assessment methods based on taxpayer type (individual vs. corporate), assessment status (self-assessed vs. audit-assessed), and appeal status.
 Tax receivables are often assessed by the tax authority using statistical models based on historical collection rates by category — this approach aligns with the IFRS 9 provision matrix concept.
 Intergovernmental receivables (amounts owed by one government entity to another) carry near-zero credit risk assuming both entities are solvent — however, IFRS 9 still requires formal assessment and documentation.
 Citizen service fee receivables (water/sewerage charges, waste collection fees, building permit fees) behave similarly to utility receivables.
 Fines and penalties receivables have the highest default rates because the debtor has already demonstrated non-compliant behaviour and may lack the financial resources or willingness to pay.